saleor/storefront/README.md

 pnpm i
 ```

-To start the development server, run:
+To start the development server, run the following:

 ```bash
 pnpm dev